Background

 Exercise Needs

-Despite their size, Tibetan Mastiffs aren’t overly energetic.
+Even though they’re big, Tibetan Mastiffs aren’t super energetic.
 Daily walks and some playtime will keep them happy.
-They enjoy their downtime, but mental stimulation is important too.
-Puzzle toys or interactive games work wonders for their sharp minds.
+They like to relax, but they also need something to keep them busy.
+Puzzle toys or games are great for them.

 Health Considerations